Screening and Segmenting: A Consumer Surplus Perspective: Conclusion

 \section{Conclusion}

-This paper has characterized how market segmentation affects consumer welfare when monopolists can engage in both second- and third-degree price discrimination.
+This paper characterizes how market segmentation affects consumer welfare when monopolists can engage in both second- and third-degree price discrimination.
 Our analysis yields several key insights.
-First, consumer-optimal segmentation maintains consistent quality provision across segments while allowing price variation.
-Second, the benefits of segmentation depend critically on demand elasticities and cost structures, with no segmentation being optimal when aggregate demand is sufficiently elastic.
+First, the consumer-optimal segmentation maintains consistent quality provision across segments while allowing price variation.
+Second, the benefits of segmentation depend critically on demand and cost elasticities, with no segmentation being optimal when aggregate demand is sufficiently elastic.

+Our central methodological contribution is to show that the consumer-optimal segmentation, despite being defined over an infinite-dimensional space of distributions of distributions, reduces to maximizing the expected local information rent over a single inverse hazard rate function subject to a majorization constraint.
+This reduction enables a complete characterization: consumers of the same value receive the same quality in every segment; the optimal segmentation can be implemented through a common quality menu with segment-specific fixed fees; and whether segmentation helps consumers at all is determined by a sharp threshold on the interaction of demand elasticities and cost convexity.

 These theoretical results have direct practical implications.
-For competition authorities, they suggest that market segmentation should be evaluated based on observable market characteristics rather than prohibited categorically.
-The finding that quality provisions remain consistent across segments provides a potential metric for identifying harmful segmentation practices.
+For competition authorities, they suggest that market segmentation should be evaluated based on observable market characteristics.
+When consumer demand is sufficiently elastic across the whole market, segmentation is uniformly bad for consumers.
+The monopolist's screening already provides information rents close to what any information structure could achieve, and segmentation can only dilute these rents by redistributing buyer values inefficiently.
+This contrasts sharply with the unit-demand benchmark, where segmentation is always potentially beneficial, and it provides a concrete, testable criterion for when segmentation raises consumer welfare.
 For firms, our characterization of optimal segmentation strategies offers guidance for designing market segmentation policies that balance profit maximization with consumer welfare.
 Our analysis also connects to broader debates about big data and personalized pricing in digital markets.
 While enhanced ability to segment markets could enable more sophisticated price discrimination, our results suggest this may benefit consumers when properly structured.
-However, the conditions we identify for beneficial segmentation---particularly regarding demand elasticities and cost structures---may help guide regulatory policy.